 Throughout that entire summer, I felt the same joy and excitement from going to the grocery store or getting coffee as I did during that graduation ceremony or my Zoom birthday call.
-It seems a little weird to say even now, since the two former events are mundane, everyday tasks and the two latter are typically more extravagant and exciting, but during a pandemic, you learn to celebrate the little things, like getting out of the house for the first time in five days or finally being able to order your go-to Starbucks drink.
+That seems a little weird to say even now, because the two former are mundane, everyday tasks, and the two latter are typically more extravagant and exciting.
+But during the pandemic, I learned to celebrate the little things, like getting out of the house for the first time in five days or finally being able to order my goto Starbucks drink again.

-Others shared in my appreciation of the small things too.
-During those summer weeks I wrote an article for Odyssey, an on-campus publication, where I asked college students what they missed most about life before the pandemic.
+Others shared in my appreciation of the small things, too.
+During those summer weeks I wrote an article where I asked college students what they missed about life before the pandemic.
 Most answers were along the lines of "having study dates with my friends," "going to the dining hall alone and leaving with a group of friends," or "being able to participate in classes or extracurriculars."
-I'm sure if I had asked those same students before the pandemic hit what their favorite part about college was, their answers would be much different than what they gave after their lives turned upside down.
-The pandemic has a way of bringing us back to the basics and reminding us of what's truly important.
+I'm sure if I had asked those same students before the pandemic hit what their favorite part about college was, their answers would be much different than what they gave after experiencing their lives turned upside down.
+The pandemic had a way of bringing us back to the basics and reminding us of what's truly important.

-And what's truly important isn't extravagant parties or fancy dinners; what's important is spending time with loved ones, enjoying the time we do have, and celebrating the small things.
+And what's truly important isn't extravagant parties or fancy dinners; what's important is spending time with loved ones, enjoying the moments we do have, and celebrating the small things.

 So, sure, it may not seem like there is anything to celebrate when everything around us has been so heavily impacted by the pandemic.
 But even if the world seems to slow down, time stays the same, and people will still graduate, get older, and live through all those small, slow moments in life.
-It seems even more important to take time to celebrate what we do have left, and I'm sure most people living through this time period can say the same.
-At the end of the day, we've all come to realize that just going out to get coffee is something to celebrate.
+So, to me, it seems even more important to take time to celebrate what we do have left, and I'm sure most people living through this time period can say the same.
+At the end of the day, we've all come to realize that even just going out to get coffee is something to celebrate.

-Even though celebrations look a lot different right now, it's important to recognize that in some ways they're even better because we've all learned to appreciate the most important aspects of those events, while eliminating all of the unnecessary parts.
-We've learned to celebrate everyday things because life is something worth celebrating and that's the most beautiful takeaway from something so devastating.
+Although celebrations look a lot different right now, it's important to recognize that in some ways they're even better, because we've all learned to appreciate the most important aspects of those events while eliminating all of the unnecessary parts.
+We've learned to celebrate everyday things because life is something worth celebrating, and that's the most beautiful takeaway from something so devastating.